Why I love LEGO®

 He's a judge on LEGO Masters, the only LEGO Certified Professional in Australia, and he's constructed the Opera House more than any other building.
-As we enjoy his latest work – Christmas tree baubles on the Forecourt from 6-13 December – The Brickman writes on why he loves his job.
+As we look forward to his upcoming Digital Creative Learning talk, The Brickman writes on why he loves his job.

 My first LEGO® set was when I was three years old.
 I really loved the ability to make anything in my imagination.
 My earliest memory was building a little ship (Set 616) sitting at the feet of Grandad in his big reclining chair.
 I loved LEGO as a kid, it’s all I used to ask for at Christmas time.
 We didn’t have a lot, so the catalogue was always well worn out with my flicking through the pages!

 LEGO bricks are fundamentally a creative medium for me.
 That said, it’s not the motivation to use LEGO, but rather the outcome – the finished model – that drives me to build.
 There are a lot of limitations around LEGO parts, but that’s why it’s fun – it’s an innate challenge.
 The system behind LEGO bricks appeals to my nerdy tech brain!

 Even though LEGO produces thousands of different parts now, my favourite LEGO piece is still the classic 2x4 (two studs wide, by four studs long) brick.
 It’s just so simple, iconic and versatile.
 Plus it comes in loads of colours which helps!
 White is by far the most common colour we use – we create a lot of architectural models and vehicles and white is the usual colour.

 Ryan 'The Brickman' McNaught